Terra Ceia State Park

 Open 8AM – 7PM everyday

-This park’s 2,000 acres encompass mangrove forests, freshwater and saltwater wetlands, and uplands communities.
-It lies within the 24,900 acre Terra Ceia Aquatic Preserve where land and sea are vigorously protected.
-For many, visiting the park is like stepping back in time to witness the natural beauty that attracted early settlers.
+Terra Ceia Preserve State Park spans 2,000 acres of mangrove forests, freshwater and saltwater wetlands, and upland communities.
+The park is located within the 24,900-acre Terra Ceia Aquatic Preserve, where Florida’s land and sea ecosystems are carefully protected.
+For many visitors, stepping into Terra Ceia Preserve is like traveling back in time to experience the natural beauty that first attracted early settlers.

 As of 4/4/23, there are over 450 reviews from visitors over the years.
 They rave about the beauty, the fishing, the kayaking and more.
 They also caution that there are no restrooms or other facilities.
 Many visitors suggest good shoes or boots, long pants and no matter what, DON’T FORGET THE BUG SPRAY!